-Share Ownership of Directors and Executive Officers of Yellow and Roadway (pages 95 and 97)
+Share Ownership of Directors and Executive Officers of Yellow and Roadway (pages 96 and 98)

-At the close of business on the record date for the Yellow special meeting, directors and executive officers of Yellow and their affiliates beneficially owned and were entitled to vote approximately % of the shares of Yellow common stock outstanding on that date.
+At the close of business on the record date for the Yellow special meeting, directors and executive officers of Yellow and their affiliates were entitled to vote approximately 0.4% of the shares of Yellow common stock outstanding on that date.

-At the close of business on the record date for the Roadway special meeting, directors and executive officers of Roadway and their affiliates beneficially owned and were entitled to vote approximately % of the shares of Roadway common stock outstanding on that date.
+At the close of business on the record date for the Roadway special meeting, directors and executive officers of Roadway and their affiliates were entitled to vote approximately 8.8% of the shares of Roadway common stock outstanding on that date.